justinsilvestre/audio-flashcards/basic_japanese.md

 **11:32 - 11:37** _#shad1-10_
 *
-* Kono misé, sáabisu-mo íi shi, ryóuri-mo oishii shi...<br>Sóu da ne.
+* Kono misé, sáabisu-mo íi shi, ryóuri-mo oishii shi...<br>Sóu-da ne.
 Matá ki-tái ne.
 * The service at this restaurant is good, and the food is good...<br>That's right.
 I'd like to come again.
 * Literally, "This shop, since [the] service is good, and since the cooking is good..."<br><br>"...shi, ...shi" is used when listing multiple reasons.<br><br>This -tái form means "want (to)", and especially "I want (to)".
 (In Japanese, it's rare to talk directly about someone else wanting something; rather you say they "seem to want" something.
 After all, you can't really know their inner life.)<br><br>"Misé" means both "restaurant" and generally "shop".
 Here we know it's a restaurant because of the context.